alexge233/trump_make/README.md

 slightly different achitectures for the `G` network.

 If you fancy, send me a *pr* and if everything is OK I'll accept it.

+# UPDATE for Hacktoberfest 2022

+First of all, read `CONTRIBUTING.md`.
+Then note the following;

+1. I've made a move from pytorch-only code to pytorch-lightining since it abstracts and moves a lot of stuff into classes.
+2. This may have broken functionality.
+If it did, sorry!
+3. I'm using CUDA 11.6 so torch and torchvision need to match it.
+If your installation is older, change your virtual environment, but don't commit the changes back
+4. Use PEP8 or keep code tidy please, and document it.
+5. Use python3.9 and pip to setup a virtual environment and run the code on CUDA/GPU.
+6. Use tensorboard to visualise progress, metrics and produced images!

+Have Phunz!